Binns (department store): House of Fraser

 After the takeover, Binns continued to operate as a separate business within the House of Fraser empire.

 The Middlesbrough store was reopened in 1957 and rebuilding at Sunderland culminated in the opening of an additional new building in 1962.

 Expansion of the Binns group was resumed in 1969 with the purchase of Guy & Smith, the leading department store in Grimsby.
 The store was refurbished and renamed Binns.

 Further acquisitions into the 1970s strengthened the group's presence in the east of England.
 These included the old-established and well-regarded department store of Hammonds of Hull in 1972.

 A new Binns store opened at Scunthorpe in 1974.

 During the 1970s, House of Fraser re-organised its department stores into a number of regional trading divisions of which Binns became one, with management remaining at Sunderland.

 An enlarged Binns group had emerged by the end of the decade with the addition of a number of stores in the north of England which had been taken over by House of Fraser through various acquisitions since the Second World War.

 Edward J Clarke in Harrogate (House of Fraser's first store in England), Alexanders in Southport and R. H. O. Hills in Blackpool joined Binns from this reorganisation.

 In 1975 William Henderson & Sons of Liverpool was transferred from the Harrods division to Binns.

 Further stores were added in Doncaster (formerly an Owen Owen store) and Lincoln (formerly Mawer & Collingham).

 The decline of heavy industry and subsequent challenges in the economy of the north-east of England during the 1980s were reflected in the fortunes of parts of the Binns business.

 The large Sunderland store, straddling both sides of Fawcett Street, was contracted to a single building and many departments were closed.

 Branches further south, however, continued to trade relatively strongly.
 The stores in Hull, Darlington and Grimsby were refurbished between 1984 and 1986.

 The 1990s heralded a period of review and rationalisation across the House of Fraser business.

 Binns saw many of its branches close during the decade.

 The Sunderland store closed entirely in 1993.

 House of Fraser was acquired by Highland Group Holdings, a consortium of investors, in 2006.
 After the takeover all of the remaining Binns stores, save for the Darlington branch, were renamed House of Fraser.

+Following a 20 year period as the only Binns branded store, the Darlington branch closed on Sunday 8th March 2026.